pfdubois/BridgeBidding/source/Slam.rst

 and it is the “3014” responses.
 I use 3014 because 1430 won't work for clubs:
 4N - 5♦ means zero and is already past 5♣.

-We don't bid the slam if we know we are missing two keycards or a keycard and the Queen of trumps.
-Remember, RKC is a tool for avoiding bad slams, not exploring for one.
+RKC is a tool for avoiding bad slams, not exploring for one.
+The person who bids it must be prepared for any of the answers.

 When 4N is NOT Ace-Asking
 ~~~~~~~~~~~~~~~~~~~~~~~~~